https://www.totraveltoo.com/

 What was around it?

 At the main road on entry to Paraty is located a large supermarket, you can find smaller supermarkets close to the bus station.
 Paraty has plenty of available banks and ATMs.
 You will find great restaurants located in the old centre.
-The Bus Station provides services to the local villages and beaches and to the major destinations such as Sao Paulo and Rio de Janeiro.
+The Bus Station provides services to the local villages and beaches and to major destinations such as Sao Paulo and Rio de Janeiro.

 Read the latest Tripadvisor Reviews.